Michael Milken - Philanthropist, Financier, Medical Research Innovator

 In Praise of Teachers

-Click below and see the cheers and tears as teachers win Milken National Education Awards.
+See the cheers and tears as teachers win Milken National Education Awards.

 Milken Scholars

-Click below and listen to Stanford University sophomore John Shen relate his experience as a Milken Scholar.
+Listen to Stanford University sophomore John Shen relate his experience as a Milken Scholar.

 Other Philanthropic Initiatives